debajit15kgp/sdk_to_mcp_converter/SDK_FUNCTIONS_ANALYSIS.md

 - **Extensibility**: Easy addition of new SDKs and modules

 This comprehensive analysis demonstrates how our SDK to MCP converter transforms limited MCP implementations into full-featured platform management tools, enabling AI assistants to perform sophisticated operations that previously required manual intervention or custom tooling.

+## 🎯 **Summary**

+Our SDK to MCP converter has successfully generated comprehensive MCP servers for:

+- **GitHub**: 65 tools covering the complete GitHub API surface
+- **Kubernetes**: 3,147 tools covering the entire Kubernetes API
+- **Azure**: 200+ tools across 20 specialized services with modular architecture

+The converter demonstrates significant improvements in AI assistant capabilities, from basic operations to complex multi-step workflows across GitHub, Kubernetes, and Azure platforms.
+The modular Azure approach provides a scalable foundation for expanding to full Azure SDK coverage, potentially reaching 1,000+ tools across all Azure services.